bor0/gidti/manuscript/chapter6.md

 is_it_monday _   = False
 ```

 For the sake of example, we will prove that for any given day, if it's Monday then `is_it_monday` will return `True`, and `False` otherwise.
-It's pretty obvious by the definition of `is_it_monday`, but proving that is a whole different story.
+It's obvious by the definition of `is_it_monday`, but proving that is a whole different story.
 The type definition that we need to prove is:

 ```
 our_second_proof : (day : Weekday) -> day = Mon -> is_it_monday day = True